Chief Inspector Armand Gamache: Summary

 The Chief Inspector Armand Gamache book series is written by Louise Penny.
-Prior to writing full-time, she worked 20 years as a radio journalist and host for CBC Radio in Thunder Bay, Ontario and Winnipeg, Manitoba.
-Penny originally began writing a historical novel, but changed to mystery writing after finding trouble finishing.
+Prior to writing full time, she worked for 20 years as a radio journalist and host for CBC Radio in Thunder Bay, Ontario and Winnipeg, Manitoba.
+Penny originally began writing a historical novel; however, she changed to mystery writing after finding trouble finishing.
 She entered the first book of the series, Still Life, in the "Debut Dagger" competition in the United Kingdom, placing second out of 800 entries.

 The series revolves around the character of Chief Inspector Armand Gamache.
-The stories take place usually in the village of Three Pines, with Gamache investigating the murders of various people in each novel.
+The stories typically take place in the village of Three Pines, with Gamache investigating the murders of various people in each novel.
 The native French speaker Gamache speaks English with a British accent.
-In the first book Still Life, he is said to have learned English while he was an undergraduate at Christ's College, Cambridge, where according to A Great Reckoning he read for a degree in History.
+In the first book Still Life, he is said to have learned English while he was an undergraduate at Christ's College, Cambridge, where according to A Great Reckoning he read for a degree in history.

 The books have been described as "character-driven" mysteries that explore the relationships between characters with each book in the series.
 Three Pines is a fictional location set in the province of Quebec, with Penny setting up the characters using the history of old Canada to show their personalities and backgrounds.
 In the series, a few of the plots are set outside of Three Pines.

 The Chief Inspector Armand Gamache book series contains little or no sex or violence and has been referred to as a kinder and gentler alternative to modern crime fiction.
 Penny herself stated that "The Murder Stone, like all the Gamache novels, is about love and friendship.
 About belonging and hope.
 And finding kindness buried.
 In the wilderness.
 In the marrow".

 In How the Light Gets In, Penny writes that: "Armand Gamache had always held unfashionable beliefs.
 He believed the light would banish the shadows.
 That kindness was more powerful than cruelty, and that goodness existed, even in the most desperate places.
 He believed that evil had its limits".
 In many of the books from Still Life onwards Gamache tells new detectives joining his team "four sayings that can lead to wisdom": "I was wrong.
 I'm sorry.
 I don't know.
 I need help".

 More of Gamache's approach is shared in A Better Man, when he shares with one of his colleagues advice he himself was given at the start of his career: "Before speaking ... you might want to ask yourself three questions ...
 Is it true?
 Is it kind?
 Does it need to be said?".